-About halfway through the paved walk we came upon the Carver house.
-It reminded us of the simpler days, when families spent more time engaged with daily rituals.
+About halfway through the paved walk, we came upon the Carver house.
+It reminded us of the simpler days when families spent more time engaged with daily rituals.
 We could imagine the young Carver running the grounds and observing the plants and animals he discovered.
-Although education was limited for colored people during this period, George’s drive to learn gave him courage to find ways to succeed.
+Although education was limited for colored people during this period, George’s drive to learn gave him the courage to find ways to succeed.
 He attended assorted schools and finally received his diploma in Minneapolis, Kansas.
-Denied attendance to a Kansas college due to race, he claimed a homestead and worked the 17 acre farm by hand.
-Here he produced a wide variety of fruits and vegetables, and continued his passion for agriculture.
+Denied attendance to a Kansas college due to race, he claimed a homestead and worked the 17-acre farm by hand.
+Here he produced a wide variety of fruits and vegetables and continued his passion for agriculture.

 Furthering His Education

 During his teaching career, he often clashed with Booker and committee members.
 George was first and foremost a researcher and felt that he was not receiving the materials and supplies needed for successful research.
-Often he would offer up his resignation only to be insured that his administrative duties would be reduced.
-After Booker’s death in 1915, his successor reduced the amount of administrative tasks assigned to Carver, so that he could better focus on research.
+Often he would offer up his resignation only to be ensured that his administrative duties would be reduced.
+After Booker’s death in 1915, his successor reduced the number of administrative tasks assigned to Carver, so that he could better focus on research.
 From 1915 to 1923, George experimented with finding new uses for many everyday crops.
-He rose to become one of the most well known African-Americans of this period.
+He rose to become one of the most well-known African-Americans of this period.